Dev-Dannie/Musik-Exploration/README.md

 # Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue.
-Please note we have a [code of conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

 ## System Requirements